menandmice/micetro_docs/guides/implementation/installation_azure.rst

 Please select the subscription you wish the Azure Consumption of the deployment to be billed to.

 .. note::
   You will only be charged for the Azure Consumption used by the deployment.
-The Azure Marketplace offering comes with trial keys for all components of the Men & Mice Suite.
+The Azure Marketplace offering comes with trial keys for all components of the Men&Mice Suite.

 Please select an empty resource group or a create a new one

 Please select a region.

 .. warning::
-  Latency will vary depending on the location of the deployment and the location of the endpoints that are intended to be managed within the Men & Mice
+  Latency will vary depending on the location of the deployment and the location of the endpoints that are intended to be managed within the Men&Mice

 .. image:: ../../images/micetro-azure-3.png
   :width: 60%